Hip Diagnoses

 Hip replacement

 Many arthritic hips require replacement.
-A hip replacement is a big operation, and is not risk-free.
-Dr Ward will discuss the probable benefits and risks of hip replacement with you during your consultation.
+A hip replacement is a big operation, and is not risk free.
+Dr Ward will discuss the benefits and risks of hip replacement with you during your consultation.

-All going well, a hip replacement can be expected to function for upwards of 15 years.
+All going well, a hip replacement can be expected to function well for upwards of 25 years.

 Revision hip replacement